nicolasgross/dotfiles/README.md

 1. Clone the repository:
 `git clone https://github.com/nicolasgross/dotfiles`

+2. Adjust the git credentials in `.gitcredentials`

-2. Run the setup script:
+3. Run the setup script:
 `python3 /path/to/cloned/repo/setup.py`

-3. Install the neovim plugins.
+4. Install the neovim plugins.
 Type inside neovim:
 `:PlugInstall`

-4. Optional: Backup your old configuration files, which were copied to `REPO_ROOT/backup/` by the setup script.
+5. Optional: Backup your old configuration files, which were copied to `REPO_ROOT/backup/` by the setup script.